 - Promoting the Council's pro-active enabling role.

 If a property is empty and in a dilapidated state, the Council can consider action under the Law of Property Act 1925 to ensure immediate repairs are carried out to the property.
-EDMO's will be considered in these cases although there are very few properties in Tandridge that fall into this category.
+Empty Dwelling Management Orders will be considered in these cases although there are very few properties in Tandridge that fall into this category.
 Councils can also issue Compulsory Purchase Orders to return empty homes to use, but in general, compulsory purchase powers are only used where there is a compelling need in the wider public interest.